 If you have any of these symptoms, go and see your GP.
-The sooner RA is?diagnosed?and treated, the better the long-term outcomes are likely to be.
+The sooner RA is? diagnosed? and treated, the better the long-term outcomes are likely to be.

 Pain?is a significant symptom for most people.
-At first, it is caused by the inflammation in the joints, and later on pain can be as a result of damage to the joints.
+In early rheumatoid arthritis, it is caused by the inflammation in the joints.
+Later on, pain can be as a result of damage to the joints.
 Pain levels can also vary from day to day.